Topics Map > DOCUMENT TYPE > User Procedure

 - Some Run Control IDs are used only in Batch Processing.
 Batch Processing is a series of processes, reports, and queries that automatically run based on a specific schedule.
 These Run Control IDs have already been created and do not require any manual input from an end user.

-You can enter the name of the Run Control ID if you know it and click Search - or just click the Search button to obtain a list of all existing Run Control ID's that you have previously set up.
+9. If you clicked the Search button, you should see a list of all existing Run Control ID's that you have previously set up.

-Locate your value and click on it.
+10. Locate and click on the name (hyperlink) of your Run Control ID.
 The Run Control ID page will open up and the parameters you had previously set for this report will still be listed.
 You can then choose to run the report with the values as listed - or change any parameter.
 If you change a parameter and want the system to remember your new parameters, simply save the Run Control ID again.